Adult Occupational Therapy

 Are household chores or other activities of daily living stressful because of overwhelming smells, sounds, or textures?

 If so, these are some of the symptoms of autism spectrum disorder (ASD).
-Though ASD is often diagnosed in childhood, those who grew up in less privileged environments or who have milder symptoms may not get a diagnosis until they become an adult.
-What we now call autism spectrum disorder refers to a range of different symptoms and severities in conditions that used to be considered separate.
+What we now call autism refers to a range of different symptoms and conditions that used to be considered separate.
 These include asperger’s syndrome, autism, and childhood disintegrative disorder.

 Other than what’s mentioned above, some of the common signs of ASD in adults include: